 His film Call Me By Your Name was a major hit at the 2018 Academy Awards, winning for Best Adapted Screenplay, as well as three nominations for Best Picture, Best Leading Actor, and Best Original Song.
 It also earned 16 wins and over 30 major nominations during the 2017-2018 awards season run.

-A passionate music lover, Luca is currently prepping a film based on the novel by Camille DeAngelis, Bones and All, stars Timothée Chalamet, Taylor Russell, Chloë Sevigny, and Mark Rylance.
+Luca just finished filming his first movie in the United States.
+Shot in Cincinnati, based on the novel by Camille DeAngelis, Bones and All, stars Timothée Chalamet, Taylor Russell, Chloë Sevigny, and Mark Rylance.
 In it, a young woman learns how to survive on the margins of society.
 He also just released an eight-episode series for HBO titled We Are Who We Are, which centers on a pair of teenagers discovering themselves while living on an Italian military base.
 Luca's film Challengers, starring Zendaya, is set to come out this summer, and he is currently shooting Queer, with Daniel Craig, over in Italy.
-In addition, he is attached to direct an adpatation of Scarface, and Warner Bros.’ latest adaptation of William Golding’s classic novel Lord of the Flies.
+In addition, he is attached to direct an adaptation of Scarface, and Warner Bros.’ latest adaptation of William Golding’s classic novel Lord of the Flies.

 But Luca’s vision doesn’t stop at movies.
 Although not a designer by trade, he recently assembled a crew of 150 Italian craftspeople to execute his inaugural experiment in interior design — a 9,600 square-foot, 2-story ochre mansion on the shores of Lake Como, owned by Yoox founder Federico Marchetti and his partner, Kerry Olsen.
 In 2019, he designed a luxury Aesop store in central London, which focuses on uniqueness such as nude-pink tones, an attempt by the studio to emulate the tones seen in portrait paintings by the late British artist Lucian Freud, and Boiserie-style panels made from stucco.